Board member Bios

 Victoria Wulsin founded SOTENI in 2003, inspired by her life-long work in eliminating health disparities and breaking the cycle of disease, poverty, and injustice.
 As an epidemiologist and physician, she has worked for the National Institute for Occupational Safety and Health, Centers for Disease Control and Prevention, Cincinnati Health Department, US Agency for International Development, and Cincinnati Children’s Hospital Medical Center, among others.
 She has worked in public health in 27 countries – mostly in sub-Saharan Africa.
 As a local activist, she chaired the board of the Health Resource Center, co-founded The Africa Foundation – USA, and has fought to prevent and mitigate the effects of HIV/AIDS with several local and international organizations.
 She ran for US Congress twice, nearly winning in 2006.
 She now works as the Director of Preventive Medicine and Global Health at University Health Services of University of Cincinnati, and vigorously volunteers for all the SOTENI Villages of Hope, SOTENI International, and SOTENI Kenya.

-A Consulting Psychologist at The Crossroads Center and an Assistant, Associate, and Full Professor at the University of Cincinnati.
-Ms. Burlew received B.A., M.A., Ph.D in Psychology from the University of Michigan.
+A Consulting Psychologist at The Crossroads Center and an Assistant, Associate, and Full Professor at the University of Cincinnati, Dr. Kathy Burlew received a B.A., M.A., Ph.D in Psychology from the University of Michigan.
 Kathy joined the SOTENI Board in 2014.

 Lynn Deasy retired from Hartford Hospital in 2017 after working as a registered nurse for 32 years.
 During Lynn's tenure at the hospital she worked as a bedside nurse in the Surgical ICU, the Post Anesthesia Care Unit and finally in the Women's Ambulatory Center.
 After receiving her Masters in Public Health, she spent a number of years as the Director of Women's Health.
 During the final years of employment she was involved in performance improvement initiatives, as well as improving patient experience.
 Lynn lived in Kenya from 1976 - 1978 teaching at a secondary school.
 Since then she has returned to Kenya a number of times, primarily due to her involvement as a Board Member of SOTENI since 2003.

-Daniel Odipo joined SOTENI Board in November of 2009.
+Daniel Odipo joined the SOTENI Board in November 2009.
 He is currently working as a Surgeon Assistant at The Greater Cincinnati Surgery Center, Bethesda North Hospital and West Chester Medical Center.

 Daniel moved to Cincinnati in 2007 from Fort Wayne, Indiana where he was since 1996.
 While in Fort Wayne, Daniel along with a friend (Dr. Jerry Cooper) initiated the start of the Kenya Orthopedic Mission Project in 1998.
 This project that is still ongoing to date facilitates complex orthopedic surgery procedures at the main teaching and referral hospital in Nairobi (Kenyatta National Hospital) to needy Kenyans while at the same time provides instructional sessions for medical students, and general surgery registrars.